-When we looked at the number of reports and report views for these dimensions, we found that most reports in the learner dimension are organized by person (72% view share) with a few organized by group or location (13% each).
+When we looked at the number of reports and report views for these dimensions, we found that most reports in the learner dimension are organized by person (72% view share), with a few organized by group or location (13% each).
 (See the following pie chart.)

-And reports targeted at these managers are more likely to get a higher number of views than reports designed for L&D or senior managers simply because there are normally more line managers looking at these reports.
+And reports targeted at these managers are more likely to get a higher number of views than those designed for L&D or senior managers simply because there are usually more line managers looking at these reports.

-Interestingly, even though location and group have similar view shares according to the following bar chart, only 39 reports are organized by location, compared to 355 reports organized by group.
+Interestingly, even though location and group have similar view shares, according to the following bar chart, only 39 reports are organized by location, compared to 355 reports organized by group.

 Here are two actions you can take away from this learning analytics blog post:

-Encourage line managers to stay engaged by providing less-generalized, more-targeted reports about their respective team members.
+- Encourage line managers to stay engaged by providing less-generalized, more-targeted reports about their respective team members.

-Consider using reports comparing people in different locations.
+- Consider using reports comparing people in different locations.
 These reports may get more traffic than you think.